BeamMP/Docs/docs/en/FAQ/How-to-check-for-CGNAT.md

 !!! warning

-        Internet Service Providers may only offer dedicated IP addresses as a **pad option**.
+        Internet Service Providers may only offer dedicated IP addresses as a **paid option**.
         Please check the prices of our partnered hosting services as they could be cheaper than this fee!

 Example of a non-CGNAT Network: